mjopenglsdl/small3d/BUILDING.md

 Open the created solution, *portaudio.sln*, with Visual Studio.
 Build the solution.
 Then, from *build1/Debug* copy the *portaudio_x86.lib* file to *small3d/deps/lib*, the *portaudio_x86.dll* file to *small3d/deps/bin* and the .h files from *portaudio/include* to *deps/include*.

 #### Set up the rest of the libraries
-If your are going to use SDL2, unzip its archive, copy the contents of its include directory to *small3d/deps/include*, all the .lib files from its *lib/x86* directory to *small3d/deps/lib* and the .dll files from the same location to *small3d/deps/bin*.

-In order to use GLFW, from inside its archive directory, execute:

-	mkdir build
-	cd build
-	cmake ..
-	cmake --build .

-Then, copy the file *glfw3.lib* from *build/src/Debug* to *small3d/deps/lib* and the *GLFW* directory from inside the archive's *include* directory to *small3d/deps/inclue*.

 Unzip the GLEW and GLM archives.
 For GLEW, copy the .lib files from *lib/Release/Win32* to *small3d/deps/lib*, and the *GL* directory from include to *small3d/deps/include*.
 Also copy *bin/Release/Win32/glew32.dll* to *small3d/deps/bin*.
 For GLM, copy the *glm* directory from within the other *glm* directory to *small3d/deps/include* (there are no binaries/libraries).
 Finally, for FreeType, copy all the contents of the include directory to *small3d/deps/include*, *lib/freetype.lib* to *small3d/deps/lib* and *bin/freetype6.dll* to *small3d/deps/bin*.